 Carbon Budget means the aggregate of [value] tonnes of Carbon Dioxide Equivalent of Greenhouse Gas emissions permitted within the period of [YEAR to YEAR].

-Carbon Dioxide Equivalent (CO2e or CO2eq) means the standard metric measure used by [the UN’s Intergovernmental Panel on Climate Change (IPCC)] to compare the emissions from various Greenhouse Gases (GHGs) on the basis of their global warming potential over a specified timescale [Drafting note: See also TCLP Glossary: Carbon Dioxide Equivalent].
-It allows a Carbon Footprint that consists of different GHGs as a single number.
+Carbon Dioxide Equivalent (CO2e or CO2eq) means the standard metric measure to compare the global warming potential of various GHGs over a specified timescale [Drafting note: See also TCLP Glossary: Carbon Dioxide Equivalent].
+It allows a Carbon Footprint consisting of different GHGs to be expressed as a single number.

-Carbon Footprint means the total annual GHG Emissions relating to the [Supplier]’s business, expressed as a Carbon Dioxide Equivalent (CO2e).
+Carbon Footprint means the total annual GHG Emissions relating to the [Supplier]’s business, expressed as a CO2e.
+[Drafting note: See TCLP Glossary: Carbon Footprint.]

-Greenhouse Gas (GHG) Emissions means the [Supplier’s] emissions of GHGs from all sources, categorised as Scope 1, 2 and 3 Emissions by The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard, Revised Edition 2015 as updated periodically.
+Greenhouse Gas (GHG) Emissions means the [Supplier’s] emissions of GHGs, classified as scope 1, 2 and 3 Emissions by the The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard, Revised Edition 2015 as updated periodically.
 [Drafting note: Scope 1, 2 and 3 emissions are defined on page 27 of the GHG Protocol.]

 Residual Emissions means GHG Emissions that are emitted after all reasonable efforts have been made by the [Supplier] to reduce them.
 [Drafting note: See TCLP Glossary: Residual Emissions.]

-Science Based Target means [Supplier’s] target to reduce its GHG Emissions in line with latest climate science as validated and published by the Science Based Targets initiative (SBTi).
+Science Based Target means [Supplier’s] target to reduce its GHG Emissions as validated and published by the Science Based Targets initiative (SBTi).

 Please provide the information and copy documents requested below.